ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-04-running-code.md

 ### Deleting Unused Blocks

-Unused blocks can be deleted by dragging them to the left and releasing them on the Toolbox where the purple trash can appears.
+Unused blocks can be deleted by dragging them to the left and releasing them on the Toolbox where the purple trash appears.

 ![makecode-first-program-05](assets/makecode-first-program-05.gif)